aws-samples/aws-apprunner-terraform/README.md

 ```

 The pipeline will pull the code, build the docker image, push it to ECR, and deploy it to your ECS cluster.
 This will take a few minutes for CodePipeline to build our new Container Image and push it to ECR, and then a few mintues for App Runner to bring up the new container and then cut traffic over to the new version.
 You can monitor the pipeline in the [AWS CodePipeline console](https://console.aws.amazon.com/codepipeline), and then you can monitor App Runner deploy progress in the [AWS App Runner Console](https://console.aws.amazon.com/apprunner).
+Once that deploy completes, you should now see your updated welcome message when you refresh the application in your browser.

 ## Demonstrate Auto Scaling